-3. The serving gNB determines the resources available for UL SRS and configures the target device with the UL-SRS resource sets at step 3a.
+3. The serving gNB determines the resources available for UL-SRS and configures the target device with the UL-SRS resource sets at step 3a.

-4. The serving gNB provides the UL SRS configuration information to the LMF in a NRPPa POSITIONING INFORMATION RESPONSE message.
+4. The serving gNB provides the UL-SRS configuration information to the LMF in a NRPPa POSITIONING INFORMATION RESPONSE message.

-NOTE: It is up to implementation on whether SRS configuration is provided earlier than PRS configuration.
+NOTE: It is up to implementation on whether SRS configuration is provided earlier than DL-PRS configuration.

-5. The gNB activates the UE SRS transmission.
-The target device begins the UL SRS transmission according to the time domain behavior of UL SRS resource configuration.
+5. The LMF may request activation of UE SRS transmission and sends a NRPPa SRS Activation Request message to the serving gNB of the target device as described in sub-clause 8.10.3.2.3.
+The gNB then activates the UE SRS transmission.
+The target device begins the UL-SRS transmission according to the time domain behavior of UL-SRS resource configuration.